Television guidance: German efforts

-The first concerted effort to build a television guided bomb took place in Germany under the direction of Herbert Wagner at the Henschel aircraft company starting in 1940.
-This was one of a number of efforts to provide guidance for the ongoing Hs 293 glide bomb project.
+The first concerted effort to build a television-guided bomb took place in Germany under the direction of Herbert Wagner at the Henschel aircraft company starting in 1940.
+This was one of several efforts to produce usable guidance systems for the ongoing Hs 293 glide bomb project.
 The Hs 293 had originally been designed as a purely MCLOS system in which flares on the tail of the bomb were observed by the bomb aimer and the Kehl-Strassburg radio command set sent commands to the bomb to align it with the target.
 The disadvantage of this approach is that the aircraft had to fly in such a way to allow the bomb aimer to view the bomb and target throughout the attack, which, given the cramped conditions of WWII bombers, significantly limited the directions the aircraft could fly.
 Any weather, smoke screens or even the problems of viewing the target at long range made the attack difficult.

 Placing a television camera in the nose of the bomb appeared to offer tremendous advantages.
 For one, the aircraft was free to fly any escape course it pleased, as the bomb aimer could watch the entire approach on an in-cockpit television and no longer had to look outside the aircraft.
 It also allowed the bomb aimer to be located anywhere in the aircraft.
-Additionally, it could be launched through clouds or smoke screens and pick up the target when it passed through them.
+Additionally, it could be launched through clouds or smoke screens and then pick up the target when it passes through them.
 More importantly, as the bomb approaches the target the image grows on the television screen, providing increased accuracy and allowing the bomb aimer to pick vulnerable locations on the target to attack.

 At the time, television technology was in its infancy, and the size and fragility of both the cameras and receivers were unsuitable for weapon use.
 German Post Office technicians aiding the Fernseh company began the development of hardened miniaturized cameras and cathode ray tubes, originally based on the German pre-war 441-line standard.
 They found the refresh rate of 25 frames per second was too low, so instead of using two frames updating 25 times a second, they updated a single frame 50 times a second and displayed roughly half the resolution.
 In the case of anti-ship use, the key requirement was to resolve the line between the ship and the water, and with 224 lines this became difficult.
 This was solved by turning the tube sideways so it had 220 lines of horizontal resolution and an analog signal of much greater resolution vertically.